 Do you have a kite surf bucket list?
 I think every kitesurfer has those dream spots he wants to go to one day.
 Since I didn’t only want my own opinion, I asked around in kitesurfer’s Facebook groups and picked out the most popular answers to the question: What’s your ultimate kite surf adventure?
 Which spot do you just have to kite at once in your lifetime?

 Brace yourselves, this article will make you even more kitesurf- and travel-addicted!
-(P.S.: you can find a free pdf of my top 10 kitesurf spots here which features some different spots)

 1) Aiutaki, Cook islands